Ultimate Guide: How to Ship Frozen Food Safely and Effectively

 • Say you mark a packet as a high priority.
 The delivery person will first ensure the delivery of that specific product before moving on to the next one.
 Essentially, it lengthens the shelf-life span of highly perishable products as customers receive them earlier.
 This directly translates into better customer satisfaction and higher ROI.

-Ship Frozen and Perishable Food Packages with Upper
+Simplify Frozen Food Shipping with Upper Route Planner

-Frozen food is time and temperature sensitive, so it can be a challenge to ship it.
+Frozen food is time—and temperature-sensitive, so shipping it can be a challenge.
 However, entrepreneurs and business owners have adopted the correct packaging techniques to transfer such sensitive food objects.
-But with inefficient route planning, even the most robustly packaged frozen foods will spoil.
+However, with inefficient route planning, even the most robustly packaged frozen foods will spoil.

-Here, the Upper route planning and optimization software steps up to be a game changer.
-The route planning and scheduling feature of Upper software enables you to make quick time-sensitive deliveries.
+Here, the Upper cloud-based route software becomes a game changer.
+The route planning and scheduling feature of Upper route optimization software enables you to make quick, time-sensitive deliveries.
 Below, you will find more about how Upper can help you ship frozen food efficiently:

 1. Multi-stop advanced route planning

 Upper’s route optimization features choose the perfect routes for multiple deliveries.
 As a result, the driver spends less time on the road and delivers the frozen foods before they start to defrost.
-Also, making more deliveries each day means minimum transit time, low shipping costs, and high productivity and profits.
+Also, making more deliveries daily means minimum transit time, low shipping costs, and high productivity and profits, thanks to route planning software for food business.

 2. Set priority deliveries

-This feature helps you highlight the order priority of the orders—low, medium, or high.
+This feature helps you highlight the order priority—low, medium, or high.
 With this information, your delivery drivers can deliver the most urgent items first, ensuring that such time-sensitive deliveries happen safely.

 3. Share ETA with customers